phihos/python-openvpn-ldap-auth/README.md

 An auth verify script for [OpenVPN](https://community.openvpn.net) to authenticate via LDAP.
 Each VPN login is forwarded to this script and the script in turn attempts a simple bind against the specified LDAP server.
-When the bind is successful the script returns exit code 0 telling OpenVPn that the credentials are valid.
+When the bind is successful the script returns exit code 0 telling OpenVPN that the credentials are valid.

 Although there already is the [openvpn-auth-ldap](https://github.com/threerings/openvpn-auth-ldap) plugin I felt the need to write this auth script.
 First the source code is more accessible due to it being written in Python.
 Second it